binkley/kotlin-rational/README.md

 ## Build and try

 To build, use `./mvnw clean verify`.
 Try `./run` for a demonstration.

-There are no run-time dependencies beyond the Kotlin standard library.

 To build as CI would, use `./batect build`.
 Try `./batect run` for a demonstration as CI would.

+This project assumes JDK 17.
+There are no run-time dependencies beyond the Kotlin standard library.

 This code builds and passes tests and checks on JDK 11-17.